knutwalker/rx-redis/README.md

 You can also send any `A` for which you can provide an instance of `Writes[A]`.

+## Working with the Source

+RxRedis is built with sbt and comes with a launch script, you only need a JDK installed.
+After downloading/cloning, run `./sbt` to drop into the sbt shell.
+Some things to can do there, besides `compile` and `test`:

+- `example/run` to run the Scala examples
+- `java-example/run` to run the Java examples
+- `it:test` to tun integration tests, need a Redis instance running **DB 0 will be deleted!**
+- `reg:test` to run regression tests (codec tests)
+- `publishM2` to install the snapshot version locally

 ## Future

 Plans for future versions (in no particular order or timeline):